 EBL can often be confused with fiduciary liability insurance.
 Fiduciaries are legally and ethically responsible for a client's assets.
 Fiduciary liability is insurance coverage that protects a business from administrative errors and omissions when fiduciary duties are breached and it results in a financial loss.

-Why Type of Insurance Policies Does Employee Benefits Liability Cover?
+What Types of Insurance Policies Does Employee Benefits Liability Cover?

 Employee benefits liability covers most benefits including: